Realizing Release: Parole Advocacy and The Fight for Decarceration

 September 14 | 9:30 AM

-In our opening plenary, hear from advocates who have successfully transformed pieces of parole release and revocation systems in their states through direct services, legislation, impact litigation, and grassroots advocacy.
-These guest speakers will provide a basic overview of the commonalities among parole systems, including their harms and challenges, while offering practical lessons for how systems can be changed to reduce incarceration.
+In our opening plenary, we heard from advocates who have successfully transformed pieces of parole release and revocation systems in their states through direct services, legislation, impact litigation, and grassroots advocacy.
+These guest speakers provided a basic overview of the commonalities among parole systems, including their harms and challenges, while offering practical lessons for how systems can be changed to reduce incarceration.

 Speakers: